department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/VAMC-communications-methods/Research-Plan.md

 ## Research Goals

-[3 MAIN GOALS IS IDEAL, THINK ABOUT FUTURE RESEARCH FOR MORE THAN 3]

 **The main goals of this study are:**
-1) To identify where Veterans expect to find methods of contacting their health team.
+1) To identify where Veterans expect to find the various methods of communication that VAMC pages provide.
-2) To validate the labels and sub-labels used to describe the communication methods found on VAMC pages.
+2) To validate the labels used to describe the communication methods found on VAMC pages.
-3) To identify why a Veteran would chose one particular communication method as opposed to another (under what circumstances).
+3) To identify why a Veteran would chose one particular communication method as opposed to another.

 **Secondary goals include collecting supplemental feedback:**
-- What is confusing?
+- What is confusing to Veterans?
-- What do they expect?
+- What experience do Veterans expect?
-- What changes or additional things do they suggest?
+- What changes or additional things do Veterans suggest?

 ### Outcome